-Employees at Anheuser Busch’s 12 breweries in the United States and their craft partners fanned out to complete water-related service projects on World Environment Day earlier this month.
+Employees at Anheuser-Busch’s 12 breweries in the United States and their craft partners fanned out to complete water-related service projects and water conservation projects on World Environment Day earlier this month.

 One group set out in canoes to remove trash from the Etowah River near A-B’s brewery in Cartersville, Georgia.
 Another crew of employees and their families cleaned out trout tanks, helping restore a fish hatchery close to the Baldwinsville, New York brewery.